github-pfeifer-syscon-de/genericImg/README.md

 the structure of the libs used here is:
 <pre>
-genericImg (used alomost everywhere i think)
+genericImg (used almost everywhere i think)
 + genericGlm
 | + monglmm
 | + picnic